 We hold large amounts of customer data, some of which is hosted in third-party facilities.
 A security incident at those facilities or ours may compromise the confidentiality, integrity or availability of customer data.
 Unauthorized access to customer data stored on our computers or networks may be obtained through break-ins, breach of our secure network by an unauthorized party, employee theft or misuse, or other misconduct.
 It is also possible that unauthorized access to customer data may be obtained through inadequate use of security controls by customers.
-While our products and services provide and support strong password controls, IP restriction and account controls, their use is controlled by the customer.
 Accounts created with weak passwords could allow cyber-attackers to gain access to customer data.
 Additionally, failure by customers to remove accounts of their own employees, or granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized customer representatives.
-If there were an inadvertent disclosure of personal information, or if a third party were to gain unauthorized access to the personal information we possess on behalf of our customers, our operations could be disrupted, our reputation could be damaged and we could be subject to claims or other liabilities.
+If there were an inadvertent disclosure of personal information, or if a third party were to gain unauthorized access to the personal information, we possess on behalf of our customers, our operations could be disrupted, our reputation could be damaged and we could be subject to claims or other liabilities.
 In addition, such perceived or actual unauthorized disclosure of the information we collect or breach of our security could damage our reputation, result in the loss of customers and harm our business.

 Because of the large amount of data that we collect and manage on behalf of our customers, it is possible that hardware or software failures or errors in our systems (or those of our third-party service providers) could result in data loss or corruption or cause the information that we collect to be incomplete or contain inaccuracies that our customers regard as significant.
 Furthermore, our ability to collect and report data may be delayed or interrupted by a number of factors, including access to the internet, the failure of our network or software systems, security breaches or significant variability in visitor traffic on customer websites.
-In addition, computer viruses may harm our systems causing us to lose data, and the transmission of computer viruses could expose us to litigation.
+In addition, computer viruses may harm our systems, causing us to lose data, and the transmission of computer viruses could expose us to litigation.
 We may also find, on occasion, that we cannot deliver data and reports to our customers in near real time because of a number of factors, including significant spikes in customer activity on their websites or failures of our network or software.
-If we supply inaccurate information or experience interruptions in our ability to capture, store and supply information in near real time or at all, our reputation could be harmed and we could lose customers, or we could be found liable for damages or incur other losses
+If we supply inaccurate information or experience interruptions in our ability to capture, store and supply information in near real time or at all, our reputation could be harmed and we could lose customers, or we could be found liable for damages or incur other losses.